PatrickTangwen/cse15l-lab-reports4/index.md

 # CSE15L Lab Reports 4
-In this lab report, I will demonstrate the task we perform on the lab.<br>
+In this lab report, I will demonstrate the task we did in the lab.<br>

 **1. Setup Delete any existing forks of the repository you have on your account** <br>
 <img width="841" alt="image" src="https://user-images.githubusercontent.com/102566928/221334310-30f9f488-513c-4943-b8de-c53517d31df1.png"> <br>